How to Serve Mare Santo

 Don’t pour all at once.
 Go in three steps:

-Tilt the glass at a 45° angle
+Tilt the glass at 45°

 This reduces foam, keeps bubbles fine, and lets the wine settle into its shape.